PyroIsDumb/dotfiles/README.md

 ## Screensharing and recording

+Screencasting using Wayland can be a bit dicy sometimes.
 You can find more information about screencasting on this github page: https://gist.github.com/PowerBall253/2dea6ddf6974ba4e5d26c3139ffb7580

 Please note that every Arch Linux system is different and I cannot guarantee that everything works fine on your system.